triton-inference-server/backend/examples/README.md

   parameters { key: "MAX_BATCH_VOLUME_BYTES" value: {string_value: "96"}}
 ```

 You can update the path to the filepath of your library.
 You can also update the value of `MAX_BATCH_VOLUME_BYTES` to the maximum volume per batch for your use case.
 After starting Triton, you should see the scheduler apply a volume constraint per batch on top of default batching behavior for your model.
 This can be made more visible by setting a [max queue delay](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/model_configuration.md#delayed-batching) to give the scheduler more time for each batch to be completed.
+For example, you could set the delay to 100,000 microseconds.

 ### Enhancements